Build Your Expertise and Take the next Step in Your Career

 Assistant Professor, Physical Therapy

-Samantha Marocco, PT, DPT, M.S., joined Utica College as an assistant professor of physical therapy in 2009.
+Samantha Marocco, PT, DPT, M.S., joined Utica University as an assistant professor of physical therapy in 2009.
 She teaches courses on the global healthcare issues and assists students with their DPT capstone.

 Dr. Marocco is a board-certified specialist in geriatrics with clinical expertise in memory and dementia.
 She has presented at national physical therapy conferences on diverse topics, including geriatric physical therapy in the 1960s, competency-based hiring practices in academia, lymphedema management of a patient with primary lymphedema, characteristics of clinical instructors, and the use of oral history in problem-based learning.

 Marocco has served many roles in her local community, including facilitating an Alzheimer’s disease support group, presenting on topics related to dementia and fitness, running a parent/toddler group with a focus on child development, teaching a movement and games class to elementary school children to promote gross motor activity, teaching classes for children of various ages about anatomy and the systems of the body, and teaching a child development/babysitter training course.

 She has also served many roles within her professional and academic communities, including conducting continuing education courses on dementia and physical therapy, promoting case report writing and clinical specialization amongst peers and students, serving on committees within the New York Physical Therapy Association and Specialization Academy of Content Experts.

 Additionally, she’s served on various academic committees, including search committees, academic assessment committees, and interprofessional education committees.
 She’s also a diversity advocate.

 - B.S. in Physical Therapy, Russell Sage College